KokeCacao/chenhanke.me/_pages/miscellious.md

 toc: false
 kokicraft:
   - image_path: /assets/images/nail6.jpg
-    excerpt: '**Image: Game Poster**<br/>---<br/>Time: `2014-2018`<br/>Achievements: `First Buesness Created by Myself` `344,941 players` `$500 USD/month`<br/><br/> >> This is a well-known Minecraft Server in China founded, hosted, and coded by myself.
-In my 13 years old, it was my first business creating $500 USD per month.
-I learned how to host a server, prevent DDoS attacks, use SQL Databases, optimize the experience, handling relationships with other competitors, and program a game.
-During the process, many players and developers who enjoyed my server joined the team and helped to create texture, videos, etc... for my server.'
+    excerpt: '**Image: Game Poster**<br/>---<br/>Time: `2014-2018`<br/>Achievements: `First Business Created by Myself` `344,941 players` `$500 USD/month`<br/><br/> >> KokiCraft Network was an online organization I founded in 2014 with only $30.
+It was 1st GTA Minecraft Server in China according to MCBBS, generating ~$500/month in revenue while serving close to 350,000 players with 10 sub-servers of different gameplay.
+I maintained monthly updates to introduce new elements in the game for a better user experience.
+I even recruited a customer support team from authorized players.
+The server defended against ~50 DDoS attacks /month.'
     url: https://www.youtube.com/watch?v=PhJq5YnzfUo
     btn_label: "KokiCraft Trailer Video"
     btn_class: "btn--primary"